UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-pkg.rst

         cli.main()

 Yes, that's it!
 This has the advantage of keeping the top-level script really simple, as it has to get put somewhere else and it can keep the "real" code in the package where it belongs.

+.. note:: Be careful here -- it is important not to call your top-level script the same thing as your package, in this case ``mailroom.py``.
+If you do, than when installed, python will find the script, rather than the package, when you do ``import mailroom``.
+You can call it ``mailroom`` without the Python, but that may confuse Windows.

 Making the Package